 - It takes approximately 10-12 minutes for pressure to build before the timer counts down.

 - Once the cook time ends, quick release the vent, press the Cancel button so it does not continue to cook, and open the lid.

 - Remove pork chops and serve with the rice.
 Add the remaining dill sauce on top of the pork chops.

 Pork chops are one of my favorite dishes because they don’t take long to make.
 Using a pressure cooker allows you to cook the juiciest pork chops and rice all at once.

-- 1 2/3 cups Parboiled Wild Rice Mix - (Must be parboiled wild rice or it will not cook correctly.)
+- 1 ⅔ cups Parboiled Wild Rice Mix, Must say parboiled wild rice on the package or it will not cook correctly.

 - 2 cups Chicken Broth